Aspiring student entrepreneurs at Western will soon benefit from a $1-million gift from the Sabourin Family Foundation.

 Sabourin co-founded Polar Asset Management Partners in 1991 and serves as its chair and chief investment officer.
 His own entrepreneurial journey inspired him to help others looking to follow their dreams.

 “I know the power that entrepreneurs can harness to build businesses, and ultimately create enduring jobs for like-minded Canadians,” Sabourin said.
 “This gift is a small part of my family giving back to the school that helped nurture and encourage my entrepreneurial spirit.
-I hope that the multi-faceted gift to the Morrissette Institute encourages students and alumni alike, across all of Western’s faculties and disciplines, to help unlock their own entrepreneurial dreams, now and for many years to come.”
+I hope that the multi-faceted gift to Morrissette Entrepreneurship encourages students and alumni alike, across all of Western’s faculties and disciplines, to help unlock their own entrepreneurial dreams, now and for many years to come.”